iwelch/sylspace/README.md

 ### Real Operation

+Real operation means a system that works (for now only) on syllabus.space and that has Google etc. authentication of remote Internet users enabled.
+For testing and experimentation purposes, you almost surely do not want this.

-For real production operation on syllabus.space (or similar), rather than local testing and development at syllabus.test, you also should create a file containing secrets so that the Google, Facebook, and Paypal Authentications work.
+To enable remote authentication, create a file containing the proper set of secrets that the Google, Facebook, and Paypal Authentications need.
+This can be a headeach.
+The `SylSpace-Secrets.template` file tries to give some guidance.
+You need a file

-	<somewhere-else>/SylSpace-Secrets.conf --- SylSpace's working email and your OAUTH facilities

-with your private authentication secrets, and link to it in your main SylSpace directory.
+	<somewhere-else-outside-the-git-tree>/SylSpace-Secrets.conf

+which contains your private authentication secrets (for oauth, google, paypal, gmail, etc).
+Next, you need to link this into the correct spot:

-    # ln -s <somewhere-else>/SylSpace-Secrets.conf mysylspacedir/SylSpace-Secrets.conf
+    # ln -s <somewhere-else-outside-the-git-tree>/SylSpace-Secrets.conf <absolute mysylspacedir>/sylspace/SylSpace-Secrets.conf

-The contents of the SylSpace-Secrets.conf file are illustrated in SylSpace-Secrets.template .
-Edit and rename!
-Thereafter, you should see google login buttons.
+Again, the contents of the SylSpace-Secrets.conf file are illustrated in SylSpace-Secrets.template .
+You can edit and rename the template!
+Once installed and one you make a few changes in runserver.pl and SylSpace (which assume that you want to run production on hostname syllabus-space and testing on all other hosts), you should see working google/github/facebook login buttons and the email authentication alternative.

 ## Automatic (Re-) Start